-3.1 Defining the Hospitality and Tourism Context
+2.3.1 Defining the Hospitality and Tourism Context

-Although, it is one of the largest industries worldwide, providing a concise definition for the hospitality and Tourism industry has been a major challenge for professionals and academics.
-As often noted, there continues to be a lack of agreement as to exactly what hospitality and tourism encompasses and the relationship between them.
-According to Nykiel (2005), definitions of Hospitality and Tourism industry are often limited by the unique viewpoints of sectors within the industry.
+Although, it is one of the largest industries worldwide, providing a concise definition of the hospitality and tourism industry has been a major challenge for professionals and academics.
+As often noted, there continues to be a lack of agreement as to exactly what hospitality and tourism encompass and the relationship between them.
+According to Nykiel (2005), definitions of the hospitality and tourism industry are often limited by the unique viewpoints of sectors within the industry.
 For instance, a hotel operator may see the industry as accommodation with food and beverages.
-A food and beverage operator may view the industry as a dining experience with the focus on menu offerings and food service.
-A travel agency manager might believe that providing travel related services to people for business and leisure defines the industry best.
-An executive of a theme park may see hospitality as providing a unique entertainment and educational experience.
-In order to overcome this confusion, Nykiel (2005) placed all of these viewpoints under a wider perspective called "hospitality" and further stated that the hospitality industry encompasses travel, accommodation, food service, clubs, gaming, attractions, entertainment and recreation.
+A food and beverage operator may view the industry as a dining experience with a focus on menu offerings and food service.
+A travel agency manager might believe that providing travel-related services to people for business and leisure defines the industry best.
+An executive of a theme park may see hospitality as providing unique entertainment and educational experience.
+To overcome this confusion, Nykiel (2005) placed all these viewpoints under a wider perspective called "hospitality" and further stated that the hospitality industry encompasses travel, accommodation, food service, clubs, gaming, attractions, entertainment, and recreation.